Find Affordable College Courses

 After completing their Bachelor's Degree, journalism graduates from Georgia College carry an average student debt load of $23,246.
 This translates to an average monthly loan payment of $127, based on a 10-year repayment plan.

-University of South Carolina - Columbia did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
-It came in at #11 on the list.
-UofSC is a very large public school located in the medium-sized city of Columbia.
+University of South Carolina - Columbia came in at #11 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in the Southeast Region ranking.
+UofSC is a fairly large public school located in the midsize city of Columbia.

 Women make up 55% of the journalism majors at the school.